 DIAMOND VALLEY: The largemouth bass bite has been fair with some flurries of good topwater action early and late in the day.
-Most of the fish are two to four pounds and showing in 15 to 35 feet of water on drop-shot plastics.
+Most of the fish are two to four pounds and showing in 25 to 35 feet of water on drop-shot plastics in purple, brown, or pink.
 Senkos and Creature Baits are also good bets.
-The striper bite is fair on bait drifted in deeper water, but the surface action on boiling fish is a better bet early and late in the day.
-Vern Galliher, Hemet, landed a 13.1-pound striper trolling a white fly along the west dam.
+The striper bite has been very tough this past week with only a few fish showing on bluegill-like swimbaits on top or trolled flies.
 Catfish are fair to good but getting little fishing pressure.
-Cut baits off the mail lake points and mouths of the bays and coves have been the bet bet.
+Cut baits off the mail lake points and mouths of the bays and coves have been the best bet.
 Most are quality fish from four to six pounds with some bigger.
-The bluegill and redear action is slow to fair with the bite best on smaller fish on crickets, wax worms, meal worms, red worms, and nightcrawlers.
+The bluegill and redear action is fair to good with the bite best on smaller fish on crickets, wax worms, meal worms, red worms, and nightcrawlers.
+A few one-pound class fish.
+Leticia Soto, 13, Hemet, landed a 1.29-pound bluegill on a nightcrawler.
 Boats inspected and tagged ìquagga freeî at Diamond Valley are also allowed on Perris and Silverwood.
 For general lake and launch information, call 800-590-LAKE.
 For fishing and boat rental info call the marina at 951-926-7201 or www.dvmarina.com or Last Chance Bait and Tackle at 951-658-7410 or www.lastchancetackle.com.

-PERRIS: The largemouth bass action was good this past week with fish showing all over the largemouth.
+PERRIS: The largemouth bass action was good this past week with fish showing all over the lake.
 The topwater bite has been good in the mornings, and plastics and reaction baits the best in the evenings.
 The mid-day bite is pretty tough, however.
-Mia Clemons, Rialto, had two bass to 2-8 on drop shot plastics at the dam.
+Top fish reported was a 6-5 caught by Andrew Reyes, Riverside, on a Senko, while Lance Ashby, Moreno Valley, landed a 5-9 on a drop-shot plastic around the marina docks.
+Chris Mitchell, Redlands, had three bass to four pounds on jerkbaits at the dam and marina areas.
 The bluegill and redear action remains fair to good in the east end, around the marina docks, and at the tire reef.
-The best bite has been on wax worms, crickets, and red worms along or on a small jig.
-Chauncy Teenel, San Bernardino, had 22 bluegill to 1-10 off the Bernasconi shoreline on red worms.
-Charles Lee, Moreno Valley, had 17 bluegill and redear to 1-8 on crickets off the marina docks.
+The best bite has been on red worms, nightcrawlers, and crickets.
 A few catfish have been reported around the tire reef on mackerel, but the crappie and trout have been no-shows this past week.
 Private boats must be inspected for zebra and quagga mussels.
 Boats with wet lower units will be turned away.
 Boats inspected and tagged Silverwood or Diamond Valley will also be allowed at Perris.
 Information: marina 951-657-2179, state park 951-940-5600.

-ELSINORE: The catfish bite just won’t slow down with continued good action.
-A lot of the fish are still from six to eight pounds with some bigger.
+ELSINORE: The catfish bite remains good with a lot of the fish from six to eight pounds with some bigger.
 Cut baits working the best.
 The carp bite is fair to good on dough baits or corn.
 The bite on bass, crappie, and bluegill, is slow and there have been no wiper reports.
 For more fishing information, call William’s Bait, Tackle, and Boat Rental at 951-642-0640 or go to www.williamsboatandtackle.com.

 RANCHO JURUPA: No recent plants.
 Information: 951-684-7032.

-FISHERMAN’S RETREAT: Catfish plant last week improved the bite on the whiskerfish with a lot of two to three pounders showing.
-Best action on hot dog chunks, mackerel, and nightcrawlers.
+FISHERMAN’S RETREAT: Catfish action has been fair with most diligent anglers getting at least a fish or two.
+Most are two to three pounds and the best bite has been on hot dogs, mackerel, and velveeta cheese.
+Dominic Schrader, Redlands, had a 3-14 cat on mackerel.
 The bass remain fair and are catch-and-release only.
 Lots of two-pound class fish on topwater, reaction baits, and plastic worms early and late in the day.
 Bluegill fair to good, but most small.
 Information: 909-795-0171.

 LITTLE LAKE: No recent plants.
 Information: 530-526-7937.